bobbyiliev/introduction-to-sql/ebook/en/content/011-join.md

 CREATE DATABASE demo_joins;
 ```

-* Then switch to the new database:
+* Then, switch to the new database:

 ```
 USE demo_joins;
 ```

-* Then the first table will be called `users` and it will only have 2 columns: `id` and `username`:
+* Then, the first table will be called `users` and it will only have 2 columns: `id` and `username`:

 ```
 CREATE TABLE users